Lemons N Lyme

 Why You'll Love These Gluten Free Cherry Muffins

 • They are refined sugar free.
 This gluten free muffin recipe calls for maple syrup, not white sugar.
 With the use of sweet, fresh cherries we only need a little bit of maple syrup since the cherries add natural sweetness.
-That's one of the reasons I love baking with fruit!
+That's one of the reasons I love baking with fruit.

 • Cherries are filled with antioxidants and anti-inflammatory compounds.
 This can help fight inflammation, support heart health, and improve cellular damage.
+Talk about a double duty baked good!

-cherry streusel muffins
+gluten free cherry streusel muffins

-Gluten Free Cherry Muffin Ingredients
+Gluten Free Cherry Crumble Muffin Ingredients

 • Gluten free flour: be sure to use a 1:1 gluten-free flour blend with xanthan gum for best results.